Hamilton Nichols

-Hamilton J. Nichols, Jr. (October 18, 1924 – July 6, 2013) was a guard in the National Football League (NFL).
+Hamilton J. Nichols Jr. (October 18, 1924 – July 6, 2013) was an American professional football player who was a guard in the National Football League (NFL).
 He played his first three seasons with the Chicago Cardinals.

 After a season away from the NFL, he played with the Green Bay Packers during the 1951 NFL season.
-Nichols played college football at Rice University and was a member of the 1944 College Football All-America Team.
+Nichols played college football for the Rice Owls and was a member of the 1944 College Football All-America Team.

+Nichols was initially drafted by the Packers with the 318th pick of the 1945 NFL draft, but he was ruled not yet eligible for selection and the choice was forfeited.
+He was properly drafted in the 1946 NFL draft by the Cardinals, who used the 26th overall pick in making the selection.